Bridging study for overseas-trained professionals

-You can be undertaking bridging study for overseas-trained professionals only if you hold a written assessment statement issued by the assessing body for a listed professional occupation, for example CPA Australia or LPAB.
+You can only undertake bridging study for overseas-trained professionals if you hold a written assessment statement issued by the assessing body for a listed professional occupation, for example CPA Australia or LPAB.

 The assessment statement indicates the studies, examinations and/or tuition and training programs that you will need to undertake successfully in order to meet the requirements for entry to your profession in Australia.
 It is the responsibility of the student to arrange for an assessment of their previous qualifications by the relevant assessing body.
 Assessments cannot be done by Macquarie University.

-After obtaining the assessment statement, it is strongly recommended that you seek academic advice from the relevant department offering the unit to ensure you are enrolled into a unit that covers the content required in your assessment statement.
+After obtaining the assessment statement, it is strongly recommended you seek academic advice from the relevant department offering the unit to ensure you are enrolled into a unit that covers the content required in your assessment statement.
 Applicants may be eligible to apply for FEE-HELP to assist them in re-training in order to practice in Australia.
-Please note: applicants will only be eligible for FEE-HELP for the units listed on their assessment statement; any additional units that the applicant wishes to undertake will be undertake on a non-award basis, that is, full fee, up front payment of tuition fees.
+Please note: applicants will only be eligible for FEE-HELP for the units listed on their assessment statement; any additional units that the applicant wishes to undertake will be on a non-award basis, that is: up front payment of full tuition fees.

 For more information about bridging study for overseas-trained professionals and FEE-HELP, as well as a list of professional occupations and assessing bodies, please read the FEE-HELP Information Booklet, available online at Study Assist.

 To apply, please ensure you provide each the following:

 1. Evidence of Australian citizenship or permanent residency.

 - ONE of the following documents must be provided: